Skip to main content

 • Realistic obstacle: DCF says uploaded proof can take up to 3 days to show as received, so last-minute uploads are risky.

-• Best next step: create the account, link any existing case, and gather proof before you start the application.
+• Best next step: create the account, link any existing case, gather proof, and read every notice before you upload documents.

 Who should use MyACCESS in Florida